Melania Trump And Michelle Obama: 5 Uncanny Similarities You May Have Missed

 Melania Trump and Michelle Obama are hardly believed to have anything similar between them.
-These two First Ladies have strikingly different public images, just like their husbands.
+These two first ladies have strikingly different public images, just like their husbands.
 People who admire Michelle for various reasons find it hard to have the same kind of approval for Donald Trump’s wife.
-Lots have been said about her modelling career, especially about her nude photoshoots.
-While many people have been quite openminded about it, some wonder if they would have been so if it was Michelle Obama doing similar things.
+A lot has been said about her modelling career, especially about her nude photoshoots.
+While many people have been quite open-minded about it, some wonder if they would have been so if it was Michelle Obama doing similar things.

 Many people compare these two to show how different Melania is from Michelle.
 Most people are so overwhelmed by the differences that they might have missed that there are some striking similarities between these two.
 Here are five of those.